wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-configure.md

 ## How to: Use a custom PHP runtime
-Instead of the default PHP runtime, Azure Web Apps can use a PHP runtime that you provide to execute PHP scripts.
+Instead of the default PHP runtime, App Service Web Apps can use a PHP runtime that you provide to execute PHP scripts.
 The runtime that you provide can be configured by a `php.ini` file that you also provide.
 To use a custom PHP runtime with Web Apps, follow the steps below.

 1. Obtain a non-thread-safe, VC9 or VC11 compatible version of PHP for Windows.
 Recent releases of PHP for Windows can be found here: [http://windows.php.net/download/].
 Older releases can be found in the archive here: [http://windows.php.net/downloads/releases/archives/].
 2. Modify the `php.ini` file for your runtime.
 Note that any configuration settings that are system-level-only directives will be ignored by Web Apps.
 (For information about system-level-only directives, see [List of php.ini directives]).